Tag: Validation

 How Much Forced Degradation in a Stress Study?

-Question: When I forcibly degrade my drug or drug product to create degradation products, how much degradation should I aim for?
-Answer: The aim of a forced degradation study is to generate degradation products from a drug which are both realistic and representative, typically for the purposes of assessing degradation pathways, or to create suitable […]
+MTS Helpdesk Question: When I forcibly degrade my drug or drug product to create degradation products, how much degradation should I aim for?
+Answer: The aim of a forced degradation study is to generate degradation products from a drug which are both realistic and representative, typically for the purposes of assessing degradation pathways, or to […]

 What is Mass Balance in a Forced Degradation Study?

-Question: What is the ‘mass balance’ for an analytical method and is it critical that I investigate it as part of method development or method validation?
-Answer: When used in the context of an analytical method, the term ‘mass balance’ relates to its ability to analyse the degradation products of a drug molecule.
-A method […]
+MTS Helpdesk Question: What is the ‘mass balance’ for an analytical method and is it critical that I investigate it as part of method development or method validation?
+Answer: When used in the context of an analytical method, the term ‘mass balance’ relates to its ability to analyse the degradation products of a drug molecule. […]